crafting-dev/template-javascript-vuejs/README.md

-# Javascript VueJS template for Cloud Sandbox
+# Vue Javascript template for Cloud Sandbox

 This is a [Vue](https://vuejs.org/) javascript template, for quick development setup in Cloud Sandbox.